 IBT is a pharmaceutical company situated in Stockholm, Sweden, focused solely on development of medicines for premature infants.
-The drug candidate IBT-9414 consists of a pure live bacterial formulation of Lactobacillus reuteri that, in collaboration with the FDA and EMA, currently is undergoing risk-benefit analysis in a phase 3 clinical trial (The Connection Study).
+The drug candidate IBT-9414 consists of a pharmaceutical grade live bacterial formulation of Lactobacillus reuteri that, in collaboration with the FDA and EMA, currently is undergoing risk-benefit analysis in a phase 3 clinical trial (The Connection Study).
 IBP-9414 has granted orphan drug designation for the prevention of necrotizing enterocolitis (NEC) by the FDA and the European Commission.

 Lactobacillus reuteri (L. reuteri) is a facultative anaerobe bacterium.
 It belongs to the Gram-positive group of commensals, which occurs as a natural component of the human microbiota.

 Animal studies substantiating the safety of L. reuteri include studies on single and multiple dose toxicology, reproductive function and genotoxicity.
 Genomic analysis of IBP-9414 has confirmed that it does not contain either virulence or transferable antibiotic resistance genes.
 Thus, transfer of antibiotic resistance from L. reuteri is therefore not a risk.
 Genomic analyses also suggest that survival of L. reuteri outside of the GI tract is unlikely (Frese et al, 2011).

 All lactobacilli produce lactate from carbohydrate fermentation.
 The safety of L. reuteri in older infants (Connolly et al, 2005) has been studied and there is no clinically significant increase in urinary D-lactic acid after administration of this bacterium.
 Administration of L. reuteri can cause transient increases in D-lactic concentrations in 3-day old term infants but these changes are not associated with any signs of D-lactic acidosis and intake of L. reuteri containing formula is considered safe (Papagaroufalis, 2014).
 Metabolic acidosis related to IBP-9414 in the phase 2 Safety and Tolerability trial did not occur (Link).